ibm-cloud-docs/EventStreams/setting_up_aws.md

 {: #satellite-blockstorage-config}

-To make block storage available in a Satellite location, a storage configuration needs to be created.
-The configuration defines which Satellite template/driver to use, the version of the template, and the infrastructure provider credentials.
-The following example command shows how to create an AWS configuration for Event Streams.
-A later step will assign this configuration to your Satellite instance of Event Streams.
+To make block storage available in a {{site.data.keyword.satelliteshort}} location, a storage configuration needs to be created.
+The configuration defines which {{site.data.keyword.satelliteshort}} template (or driver) to use, the version of the template, and the infrastructure provider credentials.
+The following example command shows how to create an AWS configuration for {{site.data.keyword.messagehub}}.
+A later step will assign this configuration to your {{site.data.keyword.satelliteshort}} instance of {{site.data.keyword.messagehub}}.

 Refer to [Amazon Elastic Block Storage (EBS)](/docs/satellite?topic=satellite-config-storage-ebs) for more detail on block storage configurations.
 {: note}